Introduction to Digital Logic

 Farmer Georgi owns a 350-acre dairy farm in upstate New York.
 He sells fresh eggs at the Union Square Greenmarket in Manhattan.
 It is imperative that Farmer Georgi protects his hen that produces his eggs.

-Farmer Georgi has two barns, one hen, and a supply of corn.
+Farmer Georgi has two barns, one hen, and a supply of grain.
 A fox has been attempting to eat the hen by hiding in one of the two barns.
 The hen can move freely from one barn to the other.
-Farmer Georgi sometimes stores corn in one barn and sometimes in the other, but he never stores it in both at the same time.
-The hen would like to eat the corn and the fox would like to eat the hen.
-Farmer Georgi needs an alarm system that uses digital logic circuits to protect the hen and the corn.
+Farmer Georgi sometimes stores grain in one barn and sometimes in the other, but he never stores it in both at the same time.
+The hen would like to eat the grain and the fox would like to eat the hen.
+Farmer Georgi needs an alarm system that uses digital logic circuits to protect the hen and the grain.
 The design should use the fewest logic gates and input variables possible.
 The alarm should sound if:

 - The fox and the hen are in the same barn

-- The hen and the corn are in the same barn
+- The hen and the grain are in the same barn

 Step 1.
 Formulate the Simplified Boolean Equation

 - The two barns must be assigned a numeric equivalent before the truth table is prepared.
-Use 1 for Barn A and 0 for Barn B (1 does not mean true and 0 does not mean false for the inputs).
-For the alarm output, use 0 to indicate that the alarm should be off, and 1 to indicate that the alarm should be on.
+Use 1 to represent that a variable (Hen, fox, or grain) is in Barn A and 0 to represent that the variable is in Barn B. For the alarm output, use 0 to indicate that the alarm should be off, and 1 to indicate that the alarm should be on.
+When building the circuit, 1 is power and 0 is ground.

-- On a sheet of paper, create a truth table that includes the three inputs (hen, fox, corn) and one output (alarm).
+- On a sheet of paper, create a truth table that includes the three inputs (hen, fox, grain) and one output (alarm).
 Assign the input variables.
-Use all scenarios for hen, the corn, and the fox.
-For example, one possible scenario is that the hen, corn and fox are in Barn B, so place a 0 in the three input columns.
+Use all scenarios for hen, the grain, and the fox.
+For example, one possible scenario is that the hen, grain and fox are in Barn A, so place a 0 in the three input columns.
+The number of rows in the truth table should be 2^n where n is the number of inputs.

 - Compute the output column.
-To do this, analyze the three inputs and logically determine if the alarm will sound in each scenario.
+Analyze the three inputs and determine if the alarm will sound for each combination.
 Place a 1 in the output column if the alarm will sound and a 0 if it will not.

 - Circle all the combinations that produce a 1 in the output column.
-Create a Boolean equation from this table that uses each of the input combinations that produced a true output.
+Create the Boolean equation from this table that uses each of the input combinations that produced a 1 output.
 Refer to the Overview section if there is any confusion.

 - Draw a combinational logic circuit of the simplified Boolean equation.
-Include a light bulb to represent the alarm.
+Use a light bulb to represent the alarm.
 EG1004 recommends using logic.ly for creating the combinational logic circuit.
 Screenshot the circuit instead of saving it.
-Use a lightbulb to represent the alarm.

-- Have a TA approve the steps to obtain the combinational logic circuit.
+- Have a TA approve the combinational logic circuit.

 Step 2.
 Test the Integrated Circuits (ICs)

 Before building the circuit, the ICs used in wiring the alarm system must be tested to determine if they are functioning.
-If the procedure is completed without verifying that the ICs work, it will require additional time and troubleshooting in Step 3.
+If the procedure is completed without verifying that the ICs work, it will require additional time and troubleshooting when the alarm circuit is built.
 The system for checking the ICs uses an Arduino board to send and receive signals from the AND/OR/NOT chips and determines if they are functioning properly.

 Load the chip onto the Arduino board (Figure 5 ) and start the Serial Monitor on the Arduino program (top right corner).
 The code will cycle through the basic inputs (0, 1 for NOT; 00, 01, 10, 11 for AND/OR) and then send the outputs of each gate in the chip back to the Arduino board.
 The code compares those results to the expected result.
 It displays each input/output pair and the final result.
 After the test is done, carefully remove the chips from the test station.